 The Calgary Stampede Canada Festivals

-The Calgary Stampede is the world-famous ten days long rodeo festival held in July.
+The Calgary Stampede is the world-famous ten-day-long rodeo festival held in July.
 Numerous people wear traditional cowboy hats and denim jeans.
-Upholding the rowdy western tradition, this Canadian festival attracts over a million visitors annually.
-The Calgary Stampede also features music concerts, amusement parks, agricultural exhibitions, stage shows and a variety of mouthwatering foods.
+Upholding the rowdy Western tradition, this Canadian festival attracts over a million visitors annually.
+The Calgary Stampede also features music concerts, amusement parks, agricultural exhibitions, stage shows and various mouth watering foods.

 • Celebration of Light (July/August)